-Students Student must be enrolled at least the entire final semester of his/her their senior year to be able to earn a diploma from the high school, and graduate with his/her class.
+Student must be enrolled at least the entire final semester of his/her senior year to be able to earn a diploma from the high school and graduate with his/her class.
 Students will be required to complete all graduation requirements prior to receiving a high school diploma.

-10.904 Students Completing High School in a Home Education Program 10.9041 Diploma Options
+10.904 Students Completing High School in a Home Education Program

+10.9041 Diploma Options

-- A. At the which point When a home education student has completed high school work; the student may register to take the General Education Diploma (GED) at Santa Rosa Adult High School Pensacola State College, Adult High School, or any other facility at which the GED program is offered.
+- A. When a home education student has completed high school work, the student may register to take the General Education Diploma (GED) at Santa Rosa Adult High School or any other facility at which the GED program is offered.
 The GED will be awarded if a passing score is earned.
-Parent submits "Notification of Termination of a Home Education Program" to Santa Rosa Blended Academy upon completion of GED®. - B. Home education students will not receive a diploma from the School District of Santa Rosa County unless they withdraw from home education and enroll and take classes in a regular high school program for at least the entire semester in during which his/her their class graduates and if they have has earned enough credits to graduate and have met all graduation requirements. - C. Home education students may choose to graduate from a regionally accredited correspondence program.
-The Florida Department of Education home school website is located at www.fldoe.org. - D. Home education students may complete their home education high school program through a portfolio evaluation by a Florida\certified teacher or standardized test score taken while in 12th grade.
+Parent submits "Notification of Termination of a Home Education Program" to Santa Rosa Blended Academy upon completion of GED[®]. - B. Home education students will not receive a diploma from the School District of Santa Rosa County unless they withdraw from home education and enroll and take classes in a regular high school program for at least the entire semester during which their class graduates and if they have earned enough credits to graduate and have met all graduation requirements. - C. Home education students may choose to graduate from a regionally accredited correspondence program.
+The Florida Department of Education home school website is located at www.fldoe.org. - D. Home education students may complete their home education high school program through a portfolio evaluation by a Florida_certified teacher or standardized test score taken while in 12th grade.
 However, a diploma from the State of Florida is not awarded.